Nick Pratto Preview, Player Props: Royals vs. Tigers

 Nick Pratto vs. Tigers Preview, Player Prop Bets - September 28

-Nick Pratto -- with an on-base percentage of .176 in his past 10 games, 133 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Tarik Skubal on the hill, on September 28 at 1:10 PM ET.
+On Thursday, Nick Pratto (.212 slugging percentage in past 10 games, with zero home runs) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Tigers.
+He had a one-hit showing in his most recent game (1-for-2) against the Tigers.

 Sportsbook Promo Codes